50 Reasons Fall Is Our Favorite Season Ever

 Chowing down on corn on the cob

 You don’t have to be from the Midwest to enjoy a piping hot ear of grilled corn on the cob, dripping with butter and a sprinkle of seasoning.
-Just make sure you know this one simple trick for making the tastiest corn on the cob ever.

 Or enjoy corn of the popped variety